andrewkmag/diceRollerDiscordBot/README.md

 # diceRollerBot
-> A simple bot that performs "checks" on a randomly generated number between 1 and 20.
+> A simple discord bot that performs "checks" on a randomly generated number between 1 and 20.
 To "Pass" the check, the roll of the dice(s) must have a value greater than or equal to the generated number.
-Conversely to "fail" a check means rolling dice(s) whose value is less than the generated number.
-Modifiers are optional to affect the value of the dice roll.
+Conversely to that to "fail" a check means rolling dice(s) whose value is less than the generated number.
+Modifiers (to affect the value of the dice roll) are [planned to be] toggable and based on a successful or failed check can result in general changes to user's nickname, roles and permissions are [planned to be] toggable.

 ## Table of Contents
 * [General Info](#general-information)